-How To (and How Not To) List Education on Your Resume
+How to (and How Not to) List Education on Your Resume

 About a week ago, I received a resume from a job seeker interested in a technical sales position one of my recruiting clients has available.
 All was going well—until I reached the education section of his resume.